Juoq/Juoq/README.md

 # 💫 About Me:
-I am currently working as a Front end Developer at Insolite.<br>Some Technologies that I use are: HTML, CSS, JavaScript, <br>TypeScript, NodeJs, React, Next.
+I am currently working as a Front-End Developer at Insolite.<br>Some Technologies that I use are: HTML, CSS, JavaScript, <br>TypeScript, NodeJs, React, Next.

 # 💻 Tech Stack: